jakewilliami/tex-macros/README.md

  - **Plots&mdash;**
  Another option specific to plotting is to use [Python](https://www.python.org/).
 For integration of Python into LaTeX, see [pythontex](https://github.com/gpoore/pythontex/), a tool that allows python code *within* a LaTeX document.
 See also [tikzplotlib](https://github.com/nschloe/tikzplotlib) for transfering python graphs to TiKz.
 If this is not producing great results, try exporting as pdf from [matplotlib](https://matplotlib.org/tutorials/text/pgf.html) directly.
  One such plot I have made a script for are [Slope Fields](https://www.wikiwand.com/en/Slope_field).
 For installation of this script, run `mksfield -h`.

+I also downloaded [pdflatex.py](https://github.com/marcuswhybrow/texshop-pdflatex) for removal of auxilary files to a temporary directory.
+To get the former (pythontex), you can simply run the following in any desired directory: `pytex -h`.

  - **Figures&mdash;**
  Please see examples for some figures.